Evaluation Guide

 Goal: Account for LLM non-determinism.

-Approach: Run same test multiple times, analyze statistics.
+Approach: Run same evaluation multiple times, analyze statistics.

 var result = await runner.RunStochasticTestAsync(